programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     import pandas as pd # for simple data manipulation, tabulation import pdfplumber # for writing the files into Jupyter Notebooks

 Depending on your use case, you can then import your licence file.
-The below code imports the entire 29 licences gathered by Estrada, within a set folder structure of 'AI Agent', 'Lit Review' and 'Transcription' agreements.
-This folder structure is important, and will dictate the nature of our Excel export, for further review and red flag comparisons between tool.
+The below code imports our entire 29 pdf licence dataset, within a set folder structure of 'AI Agent', 'Lit Review' and 'Transcription' agreements.
+Though not essential, if working across multiple licences, this folder structure may enable a comparative review of red flags between tool types within Excel.

     ROOT = Path("AI_Products_TOS")  # contains folders "AI Agent", "Lit Review", "Transcription"

-If using your own licence, simply point Jupyter toward your local folder of file -
+If using your own licence, simply point Jupyter toward the local folder of your file.
+This will work regardless of the amount of licences -

     ROOT = Path("your_folder_name" or "your_file_path")

 To check that pathlib imported your pdf licences correctly, especially in the case of uploading a folder, use the following code.
-You can easily change this to other file formats, exchanging *.pdf for *.txt for instance, however the remainder of these lesson presumes pdf use, for data extraction convenience -
+You can easily change this to other file formats, exchanging *.pdf for *.txt for instance, however the remainder of these lesson presumes pdf use, mainly for data extraction convenience.

     next(ROOT.rglob("*.pdf"))  # first PDF it finds
     print("Testing:", pdf_path)

-Finally, you can print the first 1,500 characters from the initial licence found, displaying the text within Jupyter to verify that the machine-readable content is accurate enough for NLP.
+Finally, you can print the first 1,500 characters from the initial licence found, displaying the text within Jupyter to verify that the machine-readable content is accurate enough for NLP processing.
 The final line silences a simple warning around pdfplumber parsing the PDF, as - on manual inspection - our read text was close to fully accurate.

     text = extract_pdf_text(pdf_path)
     print("Chars:", len(text))